add2wsd/addos/README.md

   <img src="https://img.shields.io/badge/Status-Beta-orange" alt="Badge 2"
 </p>

-AddOS is an alpha-stage script designed to automate the Arch Linux installation.
+AddOS is a script designed to automate the Arch Linux installation.

 > [!WARNING]
 > This script is in its beta phase.
 Features are missing, and it can potentially break your system.
-Confirmations before dangerous actions still do not exist at this point. **Use at your own risk.**
+Confirmations before dangerous actions do not exist at this point. **Use at your own risk.**

 ## 📋 Requirements

 *   Live ISO Arch Linux environment.
 *   Root privileges to run the script.
 *   USB to execute the script, or Wi-Fi to wget.
-*   Only avalibale for amd based systems at this time nvidea support will be here in the future

 ## 🚀 Usage